About respite care for children with disability, autism or other additional needs

-The NDIS might fund supports that let you take a break from your caring responsibilities.
-For example, these supports might include help with personal care tasks, or strategies that build your child’s skills and ability to take part in social and community activities.
+Alternatively, the NDIS might fund supports that give you a break from your caring responsibilities.
+For example, these supports might include help with personal care tasks or strategies that build your child’s skills and ability to take part in social and community activities.

 If your child isn’t eligible for the NDIS, you might be able to get other funding to help with the cost of respite.
-Call your local Commonwealth Respite and Carelink Centre on 1800 052 222 to find out more.
+Call Carer Gateway on 1800 422 737 to find out more.

 Finding respite care

 To find out about respite care options in your local area, you can contact: